thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     * Scriptability doesn't support removal or changes of joins.
 These must be done manually.
     * Deleting columns with dependencies probably won't work and give dependency errors.
     * The owner of new content is the user in the config file, not the original owner
+    * Exporting by owner only works for ThoughtSpot 8.4+.
+If you specify this value for earlier versions, it will be ignored.

     In general, any changes with dependencies are likely to cause errors in the current version.